oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

     + Canonicalizer CanonicalReplacement at bci 6 {replacedNodeClass: Pi, canonicalNodeClass: Pi}
 ```

-The interpretation here is that the `CanonicalizerPhase` was present in both compilations.
+The interpretation here is that the `CanonicalizerPhase` is present in both compilations.
 However, it performed 2
 canonical replacements in the 1st compilation and one different replacement in the 2nd compilation.

-### Inlining tree matching
+### Inlining-tree matching

-The matching of inlining trees is similar to the matching of optimization trees, except with an extra relabelling
+The matching between inlining trees is similar to the matching between optimization trees, except with an extra
-operation.
+relabelling operation.
 Different callsite kinds also make the interpretation a bit more complicated.
 As a reminder, each
 inlining-tree node has one of the following callsite kinds:

 - `root` - the compiled root method